 Are there any consequences or penalties for not deregistering?

 If you are leaving Germany, you are required to report your departure to your local registration office or citizen’s office.
 By the way, your relevant citizen’s office is the one where you registered your residence.
 If you forget to deregister or update your residence, you may be subject to a penalty of up to €1000 (2).
-The official timeframe for deregistering your residence in Berlin is 7 days before to 14 days after your move.
+The official timeframe for the Abmeldung in Berlin is 7 days before to 14 days after your move.

 If you have indeed forgotten to deregister your residence within the legally prescribed period, you are welcome to use our service.
 So far, we have successfully handled many late deregistrations without incurring any penalties.

-Why is it necessary to deregister from Berlin?
+Why is it necessary to deregister from Germany?

 Deregistering provides you with a deregistration certificate, which officially proves that you are no longer registered in Germany.
 Such proof is relevant for several instances.